mbrainerd/tk-core/README.md

 ## Shotgun Reference Documentation and Release Notes

-For our *latest released API Documentation*, head over to the Toolkit App Store: https://support.shotgunsoftware.com/entries/95441257
+For the *latest official released API Documentation*, head over to the Toolkit App Store: https://support.shotgunsoftware.com/entries/95441257

 Release Notes for the Core API are also maintained as a wiki document